 Fontaine’s Auction Gallery to Offer Clocks & Watches at Nov.
 17 Auction

-PITTSFIELD, MASS. — Clocks & Watches from all over the world, of all sizes and types, and for everywhere in the home, from the wall to the floor to the mantle, will cross the block in Fontaine’s Auction Gallery’s best and biggest clocks and watches auction of the year.
+PITTSFIELD, MASS. — Time pieces from all over the world, of all sizes and types, and for everywhere in the home, from the wall to the floor to the mantle, will cross the block in Fontaine’s Auction Gallery’s best and biggest clocks and watches auction of the year.
 There is even a clock in the form of a painting that is both a clock and an artwork.
 The two-session sale will begin Saturday, November 17, at 10 am.

-This auction will feature over 400 fine antique clocks & watches, including examples by E. Howard & Co., Seth Thomas, Walter Durfee, Ansonia, E.N.
-Welch, U.S. Clock Co., Elmer O. Stennes, Chelsea, Ingraham, S. B. Terry, French mystery clocks, French industrial, animated, Annular & Laterndluhr, early American wall and mantle clocks, advertising and tall case clocks, carriage clocks and watches along with a diversified selection of 20th Century collector clocks.
+This auction will feature over 400 fine antique time pieces, including examples by E. Howard & Co., Seth Thomas, Walter Durfee, Ansonia, E.N.
+Welch, U.S. Clock Co., Elmer O. Stennes, Chelsea, Ingraham, S. B. Terry, French mystery clocks, French industrial, animated, Annular & Laterndluhr, early American wall and mantle clocks, advertising and tall case clocks, carriage clocks and watches along with a diversified selection of 20th Century collections.
 Auction previews the week of the sale are Friday 10 am to 5 pm, and Saturday, 8 am. to 10 am.

 “We collect hundreds of great Clocks & Watches, specifically saving them for 3 specialized sales a year,” said John Fontaine, owner of Fontaine’s Auction Gallery.
 “We have magnificent examples of floor regulators, rare bracket and shelf clocks, fine clocks from renowned Europe and American clockmakers, wonderful pocket watches and more.
 The finest clockmakers are represented from E. Howard & Co. to Seth Thomas and Joseph Ives.”